CarloLucibello/Erdos.jl/docs/src/interdiction.md

       going through this edge.

 This Interdiction Flow (including all the variants) for general graphs is an NP-hard problem and several exact and approximative algorithms have been designed in the academic litterature.
-Called using respectively `MultilinkAttackAlgorithm()` and `BilevelMixedIntegerLinearProgram()`, `LightGraphsExtras.jl` provides the following methods (any help to implement other algorithms is welcome):
+Called using respectively `MultilinkAttackAlgorithm()` and `BilevelMixedIntegerLinearProgram()`, `FatGraphs.jl` provides the following methods (any help to implement other algorithms is welcome):

-- A deterministic pollynomial algorithm called Multilink Attack relying on the Extended Multiroute Flow algorithm (available in `LightGraphs.jl`) introduced by [Baffier et al.](http://dx.doi.org/10.1016/j.disopt.2016.05.002).
+- A deterministic pollynomial algorithm called Multilink Attack relying on the Extended Multiroute Flow algorithm (available in `FatGraphs.jl`) introduced by [Baffier et al.](http://dx.doi.org/10.1016/j.disopt.2016.05.002).
 For a certain category of graph, it solves Network Interdiction Flow and Adaptive Flow (arc) exactly.
 When it fails, it provides upper and lower bounds.
 It provides a